Kinuyo Tanaka: Director and actress

 Tanaka was the second Japanese woman who worked as a film director, after Tazuko Sakane.
 Despite Mizoguchi's objection against her application, Tanaka was able to give her directing debut with Love Letter in 1953.
 Scripted by Kinoshita, it was entered as a contestant in the Cannes Film Festival in 1954.
 She directed five more films between 1953 and 1962, focusing on the subject of femininity; while her films received less attention from contemporary commentators and Tanaka herself downplayed them, interest in them has been revived in recent years for their unique and pioneering portrayals of Japanese women.
 The Moon Has Risen (Tsuki wa noborinu) in 1955 was scripted by Yasujirō Ozu, and The Wandering Princess (Ruten no onna) was scripted by Natto Wada and starred Machiko Kyō.
-One of Tanaka's most acknowledged films, The Eternal Breasts, follows the biography of the late tanka poetess Fumiko Nakajo (1922–1954).
+One of Tanaka's most acknowledged films, The Eternal Breasts, follows the biography of the late tanka poet Fumiko Nakajo (1922–1954).
 In addition to her directing jobs, Tanaka continued with her acting career, appearing in Kinoshita's The Ballad Of Narayama (1958), for which she received the Kinema Junpo Award for Best Actress, and in Akira Kurosawa's Red Beard (1965).
 During the 1960s, she moved increasingly towards television.
 For her performance as an aged prostitute in Kei Kumai's 1975 Sandakan N° 8 she won the Best Actress Award at the 25th Berlin International Film Festival.

 Tanaka died of a brain tumor on 21 March 1977.

 Legacy

 Director Masaki Kobayashi, to whom she was second cousin, initiated an award bearing her name.
 Since 1985, the Kinuyo Tanaka Award (田中絹代賞) for an actress' works and career is awarded at the annual Mainichi Film Concours ceremony.

+A 22-film retrospective of Tanaka's acting and directorial work, her first U.S. retrospective including U.S. premieres of her directorial efforts, was held from January 15-April 30, 1993 at Japan Society.

 A wave of renewed international interest in Tanaka's work started in 2012 with a symposium and retrospective at the University of Leeds.
 In 2018, Irene Gonzalez-Lopez and Michael Smith published the first English-language collection on Tanaka's work and life, Tanaka Kinuyo: Nation, Stardom and Female Subjectivity.

 In 2020, artistic director of the Locarno Film Festival Lili Hinstin announced a major retrospective dedicated to Tanaka actress and director, postponed in 2021 due to the Covid Pandemic situation and then cancelled after she left the festival.

 In 2021, all six of the films Tanaka directed were screened theatrically in digitally remastered versions at the Cannes Film Festival and the Lyon Film Festival.
 Three of these films were presented in 4K restorations at the 34th Tokyo International Film Festival.